scraggo/comparing-javascript-test-runners/README.md

 | Jest                 | 12.5s | parallel |
 | Mocha                | 16.2s | serial   |

 A caveat with all benchmarking tests: the hardware environment (the make, model, RAM, processes running, etc) will affect measured results.
-For this reason, we'll mostly be analyzing the speeds relative to each other.
+For this reason, we'll only be considering the speeds relative to each other.

-`mocha-parallel-tests` is the clear winner in this run.
-AVA is close behind (and actually ran faster than `mocha-parallel-tests` in a few of the runs.)
-Jest is also fast, but seems to have a bit more overhead than the other two.
+🥇`mocha-parallel-tests` is the clear winner in this run. 🥈AVA is close behind (and actually ran faster than `mocha-parallel-tests` in a few of the runs.) 🥉Jest is also fast, but seems to have a bit more overhead than the other two.

 Mocha lags far behind the parallel runners - which is to be expected because it runs tests in serial.
 If speed is your most important criteria (and its drawbacks are not an issue), you'll see a 200-1000% increase in test speed using `mocha-parallel-tests` instead (depending on your machine, `node` version, and the tests themselves).